 Zoning Violation Concern

-Please use the form below to let us know about any zoning violation concerns, such as junk and/or inoperable vehicles, tall grass/weeds, general debris/garbage, boat/camper location, parking vehicles in a yard, etc. If you have any questions before completing this form, contact Administrative Assistant, Laura Waczovszky at 513.752.6262.
+Please use the form below to let us know about any zoning violation concerns, such as junk and/or inoperable vehicles, tall grass/weeds, general debris/garbage, boat/camper location, parking vehicles in a yard, etc. If you have any questions before completing this form, contact Administrative Assistant, Laura Waczovszky at 513.752.6262 and selecting option #7.

 Pierce Township Zoning Resolution includes the following possible violations: